sabareesh781/Nova-Retail-PowerBI-Dashboard/README.md

 - **Salespersons**
 - **Calendar**

-The dimension tables have one-to-many relationships with the `Sales_Raw` fact table.
+The dimension tables are connected to the `Sales_Raw` fact table through one-to-many relationships.

 ---